bigskysoftware/htmx/www/content/docs.md

 Htmx is a dependency-free, browser-oriented javascript library.
 This means that using it is as simple as adding a `<script>` tag to your document head.
 No need for complicated build steps or systems.

+If you are migrating to htmx from intercoolen.js, please see the [intercooler migration guide](@/migration-guide-intercooler.md).

-If you are migrating to htmx from intercooler.js, please see the [migration guide](@/migration-guide.md).
+If you are migrating to htmx 2.x from htmx 1.x, please see the [htmx 1.x migration guide](@/migration-guide-htmx-1.md).

 ### Via A CDN (e.g. unpkg.com)